line/armeria/site/src/sphinx/client-retry.rst

 ``RetryingClient`` with circuit breaker
 ---------------------------------------

-You might want to use :ref:`client-circuit-breaker` with :api:`RetryingHttpClient` using decorator_:
+You might want to use :ref:`client-circuit-breaker` with :api:`RetryingClient` using decorator_:

 .. code-block:: java